mackid1993/cloudflare-ddns/README.md

 - **ThrottleInterval**: Prevents rapid restarts if script fails
 - **LowPriorityIO**: Minimizes system impact
 - **Explicit bash interpreter**: Ensures consistent execution environment

+**Customize ALL paths in the plist above:**
+- Update `/Users/Shared/Scripts/cf-ddns.sh` to your actual script location
+- Update `/Users/Shared/cloudflare_ddns.log` to match your script's LOG_FILE setting
+- Update `/Users/Shared/cloudflare_ddns.error.log` to match your script's ERROR_LOG setting
+- Ensure all paths in the LaunchD plist match the paths configured in your script

 Create the script directory and load:
 ```bash